facundolinlaud/long-ago/README.md

 # Long Ago

-## A 1 min video demo (no sound)
+## A 1 min video demo (no sound) (old)
 https://streamable.com/zfluc

 ## About
 Long ago is a long time personal RPG game project.
 I still have a really long way ahead but it's getting there.
-Also, I'm trying to start documenting everything but the game got pretty big (however, it still scales like a charm).
-The last time I counted I had over 190 classes implemented so it's going to take a while.
+I'm trying to start documenting everything but the game got pretty big (however, it still scales like a charm).

 ## Tech stack
 * Libgdx as graphic engine